Garganica

 The Garganica is a breed of domestic goat which originated on the Gargano promontory in the Puglia region of southern Italy.
 From there it has spread to other parts of Puglia and to neighbouring regions.

 History

 The Garganica is indigenous to the Gargano, and derives from cross-breeding of local animals with goats imported from western Europe, probably at the same time as the importation of Merino sheep that led to the formation of the Gentile di Puglia sheep breed.

 The Garganica is one of the eight autochthonous Italian goat breeds for which a genealogical herdbook is kept by the Associazione Nazionale della Pastorizia, the Italian national association of sheep-breeders.
 The breed standard was approved in 1976.
 Numbers have fallen sharply in recent years; In 1870 there were 33,725 head; by 2002 this had fallen to 18,000.
-The conservation status of the breed was listed as "endangered" by the FAO in 2007.
+The conservation status of the breed was listed as "endangered" by the Food and Agriculture Organization of the United Nations in 2007.
 In 2008 the total population was estimated at 3000, of which 511 were registered in the herdbook.
 At the end of 2013 the registered population was 773.